 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A person may receive 1 drug at a time or combinations of different drugs given at the same time.
-A Wilms tumor with a favorable histology is often treated with dactinomycin (Cosmegen), doxorubicin (Adriamycin), and/or vincristine (Vincasar PFS, Oncovin).
+A Wilms tumor with a favorable histology is often treated with dactinomycin (Cosmegen) and vincristine (Vincasar PFS, Oncovin).
+In some cases, doxorubicin (Adriamycin) will also be added.
 Other drugs used to treat Wilms tumors include cyclophosphamide (Cytoxan, Neosar), etoposide (Toposar, VePesid), and irinotecan (Camptosar).

-Chemotherapy may be given after surgery to eliminate any remaining cancer cells.
+Chemotherapy can be given after surgery to eliminate any remaining cancer cells.
 When this is done, it is called adjuvant chemotherapy.

 Sometimes, chemotherapy is given before surgery to shrink a tumor that is too large to remove or a tumor that is growing into blood vessels or other organs, making it too risky to remove.
 When this is done, it is called neoadjuvant chemotherapy.